queq1890/ja.reactjs.org/content/blog/2014-08-03-community-roundup-21.md

 ## What is React?

-[Craig McKeachie](http://www.funnyant.com/author/admin/) author of [JavaScript Framework Guide](http://www.funnyant.com/javascript-framework-guide/) wrote an excellent news named ["What is React.js?
+[Craig McKeachie](http://www.funnyant.com/author/admin/) author of [JavaScript Framework Guide](http://www.funnyant.com/javascript-framework-guide/) wrote an excellent news named [What is React.js?
 Another Template Library?](http://www.funnyant.com/reactjs-what-is-it/)

 - Is React a template library?
 - Is React similar to Web Components?